quintel/documentation/modules/merit_order/Storage_planning.markdown

 This project concerns the implementation of storage, conversion and curtailement of electricity in the ETM.
-The ETM will give the user the option of dealing with excess production of electricity in one of the following ways:
+The following routes will be incorporated into the ETM/Merit Order model:

 1. Export
-* Storage
+* Storage (easiest trigger mechanisms)
+  * storage in Electric Vehicle Batteries
+  * storage in utility sized battery storage
+* Conversion
+  * power - to - heat
-* Conversion (e.g. into gas or heat)
+  * power - to - gas
 * Curtailment (discarding electricity, equivalent to turning off production)

 The user will be able to use the Merit Order module without storage.
 But needs